Online Data Augmentation for Forecasting with Deep Learning: Introduction

-All methods are implemented using the neuralforecast Python library, which is based on PyTorch, and the experiments are fully reproducible\footnote{\url{https://github.com/vcerqueira/ondat}}.
+All methods are implemented using the neuralforecast Python library, which is based on PyTorch.
+The experiments are fully reproducible\footnote{\url{https://github.com/vcerqueira/experiments-online_augmentation}} and the framework is available in a Python package\footnote{\url{https://github.com/vcerqueira/metaforecast}}.
 The rest of this paper is organized in 5 sections.
 Section \ref{sec:2} provides a background to our work, including the definition of the predictive task and an overview of the related work.
-The following section (Section \ref{sec:3}) formalizes the proposed method, \texttt{OnDAT}, for data augmentation during the training process of neural networks.
+The following section (Section \ref{sec:3}) presents the proposed framework for online data augmentation using deep neural networks.
 The experiments are presented in Section \ref{sec:4}.
 We describe the experimental design, including the methods and datasets.
 We also summarise the results, which are discussed in Section \ref{sec:5}.
 The conclusions of this work are presented in Section \ref{sec:6}.